ivarsaris/PoolDrillz-MS2/README.md

 On some devices, the spacing between some buttons doesn't look very neat.
 With more time, this could easily be fixed.
 But because the main purpope of this applications is the functionality, I decided to spend my time focusing on that.
+!!!!!!!!!!!!!!!!!!!!!!!

+On certain screen sizes, the footer doesn't stick to the bottom in the about page.
+I have tried to fix this but wasn't able to.
+I decided not to spend too much time on this.

+!!!!!!!!!!!!!!!!!!!!!!!

 ### Browser compatibility